Interior Design

 Upon completion of this course, the student will be able to:

-- compare and contrast efficient floor plans for people of various ages and abilities.
+- compare and contrast efficient floor plans for people with different abilities.

 - synthesize design criteria allowances and tolerances of Universal Design, evidenced-based design, and aging-in-place principles.